pberthonneau/angegar.github.io/docs/Kubernetes/bluegreen/index.md

 **Hands-on**

-1. Copy the files below in folder
+1. Copy the files below in a folder

 === "blue.yml"